zak-putman/FedBankAssignment/README.md

 ### Installing

-Once repository is pulled there is a folder labeled "Project Build".
+Once repository is pulled there is a .zip folder labeled "Project Build".
+Exact all in the zip to current directory.
-In this file is an .exe labeled "TextReader" double click and watch the magic happen.
+In the unzipped folder is an .exe labeled "TextReader" double click and watch the magic happen.

+-Note:GitHub gave me quite a bit of trouble with some commits, I think mainly due to creating a user and trying to push right of the rip.
+(I use bitbucket mostly)

 ## Contributing